Is hiring a virtual assistant an expense or an investment?

 In a previous article, we’ve written about the two ways you can go about when trying to find a VA.
 One of them is hiring a random freelancer.
 We’ve listed several reasons over why this isn’t the best strategy, but here’s another one: random freelancers may overcharge.
 Not only that, but they don’t even provide a lot of the advantages we list later because you still have to waste time onboarding and monitoring them.

-It’s much better to hire a VA through a dedicated company like Remote Bob, where prices are standardized and you can find amazing deals.
+It’s much better to hire a VA through a dedicated virtual assistant company, where prices are standardized and you can find amazing deals.

 Now for the reasons why:

 Well, maybe not priceless, but it’s certainly expensive.
 Think of all the time you waste daily on tasks that are beneath you, so to speak.
 All of those emails you answered today, those few social media posts you tried to optimize, and all those endless admin duties add up.
 At the end of the day, you barely have enough time to do the tasks you’re most qualified for, let alone for any leisure time.
 This can quickly lead to developing chronic stress.

 Hiring a virtual assistant means that you can delegate all those chores to someone else and reclaim some of those precious hours for yourself.
 The returns you get in this sense grossly overshadow any initial expenses.

 Continuing on in the spirit of the last section, I want you to picture something.
 It’s a Saturday night.
 Your entire family is home.
 There’s a magnificent turkey laid out for dinner and everyone’s happy and smiling, eager to eat.
 Only… there’s one thing missing.
 That thing is YOU.
 In this scenario, you’re just an empty chair at the end of the table.
 Why?
 Because you’re wasting time at the office trying to sign off on Brandon’s contract and make sure you get back to Stephen on time.